Flashcards in Angina Deck (20):

 Percutaneous Coronary Intervention

-A surgical procedure that uses a catheter to place a small structure called a stent to open up blood vessels in the heart that have been narrowed by atherosclerosis.
+A surgical procedure that uses a catheter and balloon to place a small structure called a stent to open up blood vessels in the heart that have been narrowed by atherosclerosis.

 Coronary Artery Bypass Graft